tmacgbay/Graylog-AD-beats/README.md

 # GraylogMarket - Active Directory Monitoring and Alerting - Beats
 ---read ALL of this before taking any action.

 EDIT: This was built in an older version (4.2.5 is current as of this edit)  The alerts are now legacy style and may not work.
-If you are interested only in the rules, you can download just AD-Monitoring-pipeline-rules.json
+If you are interested only in the rules, you can download just AD-Monitoring-pipeline-rules.json.
+You should also note that AD-Monitoring-pipeline-rules.json is scripted for winlogbeats 7.11.1 it is newer than the ones that come with sidecar 1.0.1-1...   in the json fields are prepended with winlog_ but if you are using the older winbeatlog.exe the fields will come in prepended with winlogbeat_

 Graylog Content Pack - AD-Monitoring-Alerts-Beats.json